Special Immigrant Juvenile Status: Expanding Access to Protection for Abused and Neglected UICs

 Developing strategic partnerships with legal practitioners in the community allows legal service providers with expertise in immigration law to focus on that component of SIJS proceedings while relying on family law experts to represent clients in state court.
 When developing these partnerships, consider the financial constraints of many SIJS clients and identify practitioners willing to provide pro bono or “low”bono services where possible.
 Even small or solo family law practices may be willing to consider some limited pro bono or reduced-fee services for clients, not only to support these clients, but also as a way to grow their practices and expand their client base.
 Equally important to identifying low-cost services, however, is guiding clients to competent and trustworthy practitioners, particularly when relying on referrals to the private bar.

-1. Develop pro bono partnerships. pro bono partnership might take different forms, including identifying law firms or solo practitioners with family-law background to take the state-court portion of SIJS cases, or partnering with legal services agencies with family law expertise to jointly serve families of SIJS-eligible youth.
+1. Develop pro bono partnerships.
+A pro bono partnership might take different forms, including identifying law firms or solo practitioners with family-law background to take the state-court portion of SIJS cases, or partnering with legal services agencies with family law expertise to jointly serve families of SIJS-eligible youth.
 These partnerships may be distinct from the typical pro bono model of many immigration legal service providers because the referring agency may not have the expertise to provide training or technical support to the pro bono attorney in the state court proceedings, relying instead on the pro bono attorney’s existing or developing expertise.
 Also, these cases may be distinct from more traditional, discrete pro bono matters with respect to the expected time frame of the pro bonoattorney’s commitment.
 Given the ongoing nature of family law proceedings (particularly if the court monitors any custody issues), pro bono partners must be aware upfront if their commitment might extend beyond the entry of the SIJS special findings order.

 A. Law firms interested in developing this specific area of pro bono expertise may be attracted to this type of partnership.
 (Read about “The Minnesota Experiment”on page 14.)
 Law firm partners willing to invest in an SIJS pro bono project can develop this specialized pro bono program, growing it to allow them to offer training and mentorship opportunities within the firm, likely only needing limited support from the legal services partner regarding SIJS requirements for the predicate order.